arunasurya/bisqtransifex/translatordocumentation.md

 - https://github.com/bisq-network/compensation/issues/240
 - https://github.com/bisq-network/compensation/issues/241

 There was a lot of [discussion](https://github.com/bisq-network/compensation/issues/96) on this topic, and there is still no consensus on the rates.
 With time, as more translators submit their requests, a more consistent compensation range for translations and reviews will arise that the new contributors can use for assessing their compensation requests.
+Don't forget to make a compensation request proposal in the software in that month's voting cycle.

 ### Details of your work
 - Please submit details of your work in your request.
 This is done to help the stakeholders validate your request.